openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-review.md

 ### Viewing and editing reviews

 Once a reviewer has completed their review, you can view it using the **View** button.
-You can see the reviewer’s feedback, comments to you as the editor, and you will have the option to edit the review if needed.
+You can see the reviewer's feedback, comments to you as the editor, and you will have the option to edit the review if needed.
 When an author reads the review, they will see only your edited version, not the reviewer's original version.
 You can reset the feedback to its original, unedited version at any time.

 > [!NOTE]
 > Janeway will retain a copy of the original review and this will remain visible to editors when opening the review.